AndrewShirley/Shutter/README.md

 The result is a microprocessor firing your camera's shutter quicker than we can even detect a flash with our own eyes.

+You can watch a video demonstration here : https://www.youtube.com/watch?v=opdjW-LTlm4